 While their purposes vary, every co-operative agrees to abide by seven principles of co-operative management.
 The basic idea behind a co-operative is that a group of individuals working together are more effective than a single individual working on their own to accomplish the same goals.
 Because each member of a co-operative is also an owner, everyone benefits everyone equally from profit-sharing, combined buying power and economies of scale.

 Co-operatives exist across the spectrum of agricultural businesses, and dairy co-operatives were some of the first co-ops organized in the United States – the first co-operative creamery was established in Goshen, Connecticut in 1801.
 It takes a lot of milk to supply customers’ need for milk, cheese, and yogurt and so farmers saw the opportunity to save time, money, and provide a more consistent and regionally unique product.
 They organized co-operatives around creameries and distribution services to get milk from cow to customer.
-There are a number of farmer co-operatives that operate throughout New England of various sizes, from a few members to about 500 member farms!
+There are a number of farmer co-operatives that operate throughout New England of various sizes, from a few members to 800 members!

 Being a member of a co-op provides farmers with a host of benefits including ease of distribution, processing, and marketing.
 Alison Kosakowski Conant, a member of the Cabot Creamery Co-operative, makers of Cabot cheese, detailed some of the best parts about being a part of the co-op: